Turks wait with bated breath for vote recount

 Aside from a deep-rooted love of football, the incumbent mayor has little in common with the Turkish president, who was once Istanbul Mayor himself.
-With a non-ideological approach that is less divisive compared to Erdogan’s secular rule, Imamoglu’s appeal is growing.
+With a non-ideological approach, Imamoglu’s appeal is growing.

 What would Imamoglu’s leadership mean for Istanbul and Turkey?